ngless-toolkit/ngless/docs/sources/Functions.rst

 necessary.
 For other features, you will need extra information.
 This can be passed using the ``gff_file`` or ``functional_map`` arguments.
-If you had previously used a ``reference`` argument for the ``map()`` function, then you can also leave this argument empty and ngless will do the right thing.
+If you had previously used a ``reference`` argument for the ``map()`` function, then you can also leave this argument empty and NGLess will use the corresponding annotation file.

 The ``gff_file`` and ``functional_map`` arguments support `search path expansion <searchpath.html>`__.